antarctica/lantern/docs/config.md

 | `TEMPLATES_SENTRY_SRC`             | String  | No           | -        | No        | v0.1.x        | Sentry CDN project URL for frontend error tracking and user feedback     | *N/A*                                     | 'https://example.com'                     |
 | `VERSION`                          | String  | No           | -        | No        | v0.1.x        | Application package version                                              | *N/A*                                     | '0.3.0'                                   |
 <!-- pyml enable md013 -->

+### Performance config options

+- `PARALLEL_JOBS`

+Some tasks such as populating caches can run in parallel for better performance.
+The `PARALLEL_JOBS` option sets the maximum number of parallel jobs to run.
+Where `1` disables parallelism and `-1` uses all available CPU cores.

 ### Monitoring config options